parallel42/msfs-toolbar-interop/README.md

 - **View Listener Interoperability:** Allows multiple add-ons to share and manage View Listeners efficiently, preventing conflicts and ensuring smooth operation.

 ## Part 1: SVG Icon Code Injection
 In order to run JavaScript code in the toolbar, your addon needs to have an in-game panel available in the toolbar.
 Since your code runs in the toolbar, it is possible to manually hide the icon from the toolbar if it isn't needed.
+The following code assumes that you already have an in-game panel.
+If not, an example is provided in this repo.

  1. Locate your SVG icon within your package source: `PackageSources\html_ui\icons\toolbar`.
  2. Edit the SVG icon file using a text editor to include the injection mechanism as demonstrated below: